AledPeart/plant-base/TESTING.md

 ## Code Validation

 While developing and for final checks I have validated my code using the following validation tools.
-On submission no errors were shown:
+On submission no errors were showing:

 HTML - [W3C Markup](https://validator.w3.org/)
 CSS - [CSS Validation Service](https://jigsaw.w3.org/css-validator/)     No Errors were found